gridhead/fuas/README.md

    $ (venv) fuas namelist
    ```
    As this command makes a long-running and resource intensive request to the FASJSON service, it is strongly
-   recommended to not run this command manually and instead rely on the automatically updated list in the
+   recommended to not run this command manually and instead rely on the automatically updated list in the project
-   project repository by using the 2nd step of the **Usage** section.
+   repository.
 9. Fetch and store the list and count of active usernames by executing the following command.
    ```
    $ (venv) fuas activity
    ```
    As this command makes a long-running and resource intensive request to the Datagrepper service, it is strongly
    recommended to not run this command manually and instead rely on the automatically updated list and count in the
-   project repository by using the 3rd and 4th steps of the **Usage** section.
+   project repository.